#1 Home Improvement Retailer

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-Prepare your seed sprouts for outdoor life while they're still indoors.
+When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
 These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
 Seedlings don't get all this pampering in nature, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings